KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 ![Screenshot PgAdmin](images/screenshot-pgadmin.png)

   There should be 291 entries in it (in the JSON file there are about 7000 but a lot of duplicates).
-You also get a response in the command line of the docker container (docker logs CONTAINER_ID), if it has worked.
+You also get a response in the command line of the docker container (can be read with docker logs CONTAINER_ID), if it has worked.

-If you want to send other generated data to the agency, just follow the first instruction part, then copy the generated provider_status_changes.json file into the mds-client folder and rename it provider_status_changes.json (replace or delete the other file in the folder with the same name)
+If you want to send other generated data to the agency, just follow the first instruction part on generating fake data, then copy the generated provider_status_changes.json file into the mds-client folder and rename it provider_status_changes.json (replace or delete the other file in the folder with the same name)

 ### MDS-Provider-Services

 `mds-provider-services` also includes a pgadmin client, but when you just follow the instructions on the github site of the repo, you get permission conflicts, cause the user pgadmin is not allowed to write into the directory /var/lib/pgadmin.
-There are two solutions,
+There are two solutions:
 - in the docker-compose file, mount another folder to that place so that docker decides where to save it without permission conflict:
 ```sh
 volumes: